Chatbots-RecAgents/chatbots/README.md

 * tests: Python tests completed using PyTest.
 * Firebase: Hosting the databse on Firebase and using it as a general dataset for all users

-## Setup
-* Will revisit when we continue with the project

 ## Code
 ### Chatbot creation